nolandg/meteor-crater-bunny/README.md

 **Can I still use awesome tools in the CSS build chain like [SASS](http://sass-lang.com/) and [autoprefixer](https://github.com/postcss/autoprefixer)?**

 Yes!
 The "normal" Meteor workflow seems to be using [juliancwirko:postcss](https://atmospherejs.com/juliancwirko/postcss) for these things and that works great with these packages.

+**But will my icon font still work?
+Even with embedded octet streams?**
+Yes!
+But don't use a full icon font if you want to inline it because that would be huge.
+Use an excellent service like [Fontello](http://fontello.com/) to build a custom iconic font with only the icons you actually use and embed that.

+And yes, you can inline a few icons with the initial HTML delivery and your page will render immediately with the pretty icons.

 ## Inlining the lean CSS
 Now that you have a very lean CSS files, why force your user to do another request for it?